Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 + + + +

-After a donor makes a contribution, they can submit paperwork to their company’s HR department.
-If the donation and your nonprofit are eligible, they will cut a check to your nonprofit for the same amount as the initial donation.
+After a donor makes a contribution, they can submit paperwork (or nowadays, typically an online form) to their employer’s HR department.
+If the donation and your nonprofit are eligible, the company will cut a check to your nonprofit.

-Matching gift programs allow companies to exercise their corporate philanthropy initiatives.
-They also help donors give twice as much without opening their wallets a second time.
+Matching gift programs allow companies to exercise their corporate philanthropy initiatives while engaging their own staff members.
+They also help donors give twice as much to the causes they care about without opening their wallets a second time.

 How to Get Started

-In reality, it’s completely up to donors to submit the paperwork for matching gifts.
+In reality, it’s up to your donors to submit the associated paperwork to their employers to request matching gifts.

-However, that doesn’t mean that your nonprofit can’t actively promote matching gift programs to your donors!
+However, that doesn’t mean your nonprofit can’t actively promote matching gift programs to your donors to increase engagement and revenue!

-In fact, you should let donors know about matching gifts in all of your communications, on your donation page, and on your acknowledgement screens.
+In fact, you should let donors know about matching gifts in all of your supporter communications (e.g., fundraising appeals, acknowledgment letters, dedicated emails), within the giving experience (in your donation form, on your confirmation screens, etc.), and more.

-#1: Use a matching gift tool.
-A matching gift tool (like Double the Donation’s!) will help your donors research their employers’ specific matching gift programs.
-They can look up forms, guidelines, deadlines, and restrictions during the donation process or directly thereafter.
+Also, ensure you use a matching gift tool.
+A matching gift tool will help your donors research their employers’ specific matching gift programs and submit their requests.
+They can look up forms, guidelines, deadlines, and restrictions during the donation experience or directly thereafter.
+Plus, your team can automate personalized outreach that guides donors through the matching process and drives more matches to completion.

 Volunteer Grants